 - Soft and Tender Style Beef Jerky – Spicy

-Cross-Contamination: Bricktown Jerky appears to be a brand made by Jerky.com, which offers a diverse line of products and brands.
-There wasn’t any information on their page about how they avoid cross-contamination, so we emailed them.
+Cross-Contact: Bricktown Jerky appears to be a brand made by Jerky.com, which offers a diverse line of products and brands.
+There wasn’t any information on their page about how they avoid gluten cross-contact, so we emailed them.
 We will update this article if they respond.

 Where To Buy: Check out Jerky.com’s gluten-free selections, then order directly from their site.